Void-0/auto-catalog-front/README.md

 Front-end Angular 4 POC for a fictional car rental service.

-NB: if you get an error like this due to your browser over zealously not allowing cross site scripting: "XMLHttpRequest cannot load https://dev.clicktomeat.com/dashboard-backend/api/cars.
-No 'Access-Control-Allow-Origin' header is present on the requested resource.
-Origin 'http://localhost:4200' is therefore not allowed access."
-Then run your chrome trough cmd (or other terminals) with the following options:
-<path_to_chrome_install>chrome.exe --user-data-dir="<some_empty_folder_for_chrome_dev_session>" --disable-web-security

 This error usually only appears in dev mode as our API is not on the same domain as our front-end.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.